bolt12/LogAdventures/README.lagda.md

 \end{align*}
 $$

-Since the remainder is a logarithm exponent, it can be simplified to just the argument to the logarithm.
-So if we have something like `divMod` but for $\log$ where $\log\ b\ a = (x , y)$, where $x$ is the integer part and $y$ is the simplified remainder, then this is the specification that ties everything together:
+Since the remainder is a logarithm exponent, it can be simplified to be just the argument to the logarithm, via the logarithmic identity
+$\log_b b^a \equiv a$.
+So if we have something like `divMod` but for
+$\log$ where $\log\ b\ a = (x , y)$, where $x$ is the integer part and
+$y$ is the simplified remainder, then this is the specification that ties everything together:

 $$
-b^x * y = a
+log\ b\ a \equiv (x , y) \implies a \equiv b^x * y
 $$

 A multiplicative rather than additive remainder in the logarithmic realm, relating to an additive remainder in the exponent realm!
 Substituting $a$ with the left hand part we get:

 $$
 \begin{align*}